ayush2628/journalApplication/README.md

 - **crons jobs** for job scheduling
 - **jwt** for **authentication** and **authorization**
 - **integrated with external api**
+- **OAuth 2.0* to support one login using Sign on with google

 Stay tuned for updates! 🚀